Written by Rachael Kraft (Last Updated 3/9/2023)

 Unlike many conventional slant load trailers, the Safetack Reverse has a rear tack storage area that swings out like a second door.
 This results in a very open and non-threatening space for your horse to load.
 Plus, studies have shown that traveling in the rear facing direction reduces stress in your horse and makes it easier for them to balance.
 Horses tend to get off these trailers with less fatigue.

-If you’d like to learn more about our Safetack Reverse trailers, or if you have other questions related to gooseneck and bumper pull trailers, ask Brad here.
+If you’d like to learn more about our Safetack Reverse trailers, or if you have other questions related to gooseneck vs. bumper pull trailers, ask Brad here.